-The Texas Legislature established the Texas Real Estate Commission (TREC) in1949 to safeguard consumers in matters of real property transactions and valuation services.
+The Texas Legislature established the Texas Real Estate Commission (TREC) in 1949 to safeguard consumers in matters of real property transactions and valuation services.
 TREC shares staff members and resources with the Texas Appraiser Licensing and Certification Board (TALCB), established as an independent subdivision of TREC in 1991 when federal law required increased regulation of appraisals.
-Together TREC and TALCB oversee real estate brokerage, real property appraisals, inspections, home warranties, right-of-way services, and timeshare.
-The agency provides licensing, education, and complaint investigation services, as well as regulation and enforcement of state and federal laws and requirements that govern each of these areas of service to consumers in Texas.
+Together TREC and TALCB oversee real estate brokerage, real property appraisals, inspections, right-of-way services, and timeshare.
+The agency provides licensing, education, and complaint investigation services, as well as regulation and enforcement of state laws and requirements that govern each of these areas of service to consumers in Texas.

-AMS coordinates the regular meetings of policy makers appointed by the Governor, implements the decisions of the Commission and Board, coordinates with key stakeholders and other branches of government, directs day to day operations and manages major initiatives of the agency in education, licensing, and industry regulation programs.
-The division includes the TREC Executive Director/ TALCB Commissioner, General Counsel to TREC, General Counsel to TALCB, as well as government and public affairs personnel.
+The Executive division coordinates the regular meetings of policymakers appointed by the Governor, implements the decisions of the Commission and Board, coordinates with key stakeholders and other branches of government, directs day-to-day operations, and manages major initiatives of the agency in education, licensing, and industry regulation programs.
+The division includes the TREC Executive Director/ TALCB Commissioner, general counsels to TREC, general counsel to TALCB, human resources staff, communications and media relations staff, and government relations and public affairs personnel.

-Education and Examination Services (EES) - Director Jennifer Wheeler
+Education and Examinations Division - Director Jennifer Wheeler

-EES receives, reviews and processes applications for qualifying and continuing education providers, courses and instructors to ensure statutory and agency standards are met.
+The Education and Examinations division receives, reviews, and processes applications for qualifying and continuing education providers and courses to ensure statutory and agency standards are met.
 Division team members support the agency’s mission to protect consumers of real estate services in Texas by ensuring content for qualifying and continuing education courses is both accurate and relevant and that courses satisfy requirements for design and delivery methodologies.

-SES administers TREC's complaint investigation and disciplinary enforcement programs.
-TREC SES team members carry out the Commission’s mission to protect consumers by enforcing The Real Estate License Act, Rules of the Commission, Chapter 1102 of the Texas Occupations Code regarding Real Estate Inspectors, the Texas Timeshare Act, and the Residential Service Company Act.
-TREC SES staff also implements standards and reviews applications for licensure and fitness determinations to assess the honesty, integrity, and trustworthiness of applicants.
-For more information, visit the Laws and Rules section of this website.
+TREC Enforcement administers TREC's complaint investigation and disciplinary enforcement programs.
+The TREC enforcement team members carry out the Commission’s mission to protect consumers by enforcing The Real Estate License Act, Rules of the Commission, Chapter 1102 of the Texas Occupations Code regarding Real Estate Inspectors, and the Texas Timeshare Act.
+Staff also reviews applications for licensure and fitness determinations to assess the honesty, integrity, and trustworthiness of applicants.
+For more information, visit the Laws and Rules section.

-SSS performs all of the revenue accounting, budgeting, financial payment functions, human resources administration, purchasing and contract administration, and asset and property management for the agency.
+Financial Services performs all of the revenue accounting, budgeting, financial payment functions, purchasing and contract administration, and asset and property management for the agency.